-If you are worried about your child's attendance come and talk to us or contact your Education Welfare Officer on 020 8545 4021

-190 days of education 100% attendance EXCELLENT Your child gets off to a great start, 7 days absence 183 days of education 96% attendance GOOD giving them the best chance of success at school Which leaves 190 days in each school year 15 days absence 175 days of education 92% attendance CONCERN It's harder for your child to make progress, they may feel left non-school days a year.
-That's 175 days family time for holidays visits shopping & appointments 365 days in each year 19 days absence 171 days of education 90% attendance WORRYING behind in class, giving them less chance of success at school 20 days abse more IPSS Any Attendance Lower than 90% SERIOUS CONCERN Your child struggles in class, has trouble making friends and a small chance of success at school.
+If you are worried about your child's attendance come and talk to us or contact your Education Welfare Officer on 020 8545 4021 ys in each school 190 days of education 100% attendance EXCELLENT Your child gets off to a great start, giving them 7 days absence 183 days of education 96% attendance GOOD the best chance of success at school Which leaves 365 days in each year 15 days absence 175 days of education 92% attendance CONCERN It's harder for your child to make progress, they may feel left which leaves 175 non-school days a year.
+That's 175 days family time for holidays visits shopping & appointments 19 days absence 171 days of education 90% attendance WORRYING behind in class, giving them less chance of success at school 20 days abse more 170 days or less of education Any Attendance Lower than 90% SERIOUS CONCERN Your child struggles in class, has trouble making friends and a small chance of success at school.
 You risk a Penalty Notice fine &/or court action